 All freshman residential students are required to be on a meal plan for the entire year.
-Upper-class students living in traditional halls (Granite, New Hampshire, Mt.
+Upper-class students living in traditional halls (New Hampshire, Mt.
 Washington, Edgewood, Cheshire, and Monadnock) must be on a meal plan in accordance with their class level options.
-Students living in Special Living Options areas (Sawmills, Lakeview, Northwoods and Mountainview) can choose if they wish to participate in a meal plan.
+Students living in Special Living Options areas (Granite, Sawmills, Lakeview, Northwoods and Mountainview) can choose if they wish to participate in a mealplan.
 Meal plan options can be viewed on the Franklin Pierce website.
 Requests for changes in the meal plan must be filed in either Residential Life (for a meal plan decrease) or the OSFS (for a meal plan increase) by the end of the add-drop period of registration.
-All meal plan changes are subject to proration based upon use.
+Any resulting owed balance from a meal plan change will be due immediately if made after the semester due date.